 A trip blank is provided with each shipping container of samples to be analyzed for volatile organic compounds (VOC).
 The use of trip blanks provides a way to determine whether contamination of a sample container occurred during shipment from the manufacturer, while the container was in storage, during shipment to a contract analytical laboratory, or during analysis of a sample at a contract analytical laboratory.
-Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, usually prepared by the contract analytical laboratory or manufacturer prior to shipping the sample bottles to BNL.
-Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2022.
+Trip blanks consist of an aliquot of laboratory-grade water sealed in a sample bottle, prepared by the contract analytical laboratory or manufacturer prior to shipping the sample bottles to BNL.
+Trip blanks were included with all shipments of aqueous samples for VOC analysis in 2023.

-Field blanks are collected to check for crosscontamination that may occur during sample collection.
+Field blanks are collected to check for cross-contamination that may occur during sample collection.
 A field blank consists of an aliquot of laboratory-grade water that is poured into a sample container in the field.
 For the groundwater monitoring program, one field blank is collected for every 20 samples, or one per sampling round, whichever is more frequent.
 Field blanks are analyzed for the same parameters as groundwater samples.
-A Field Reagent Blank (FRB) is collected when analyzing for Per- and Polyfluoroalkyl Substances (PFAS) in groundwater or portable water analyzed using EPA Method 537.1.
-The FRB must use the same preservative as the samples. and is handled the same way as a Field Blank.
+A Field Reagent Blank (FRB) is collected when analyzing for Per- and Polyfluoroalkyl Substances (PFAS) in groundwater or potable water analyzed using EPA Method 537.1.
+The FRB must use the same preservative as the samples and is handled the same way as a Field Blank.
 For other programs, the frequency of field blank collection is based on their specific DQOs.

-In 2022, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of chloroform (Table 9-1).
-This commonly observed VOC is likely due to minor cross contamination of the samples at the analytical laboratory, and its detection does not indicate significant problems with the reliability of the analytical results.
+In 2023, the most common contaminant detected in the trip, field, and equipment blanks was trace to low levels of chloroform and methylene chloride (Table 9-1).
+These commonly observed VOCs are likely due to minor cross contamination of the samples at the analytical laboratory, and its detection does not indicate significant problems with the reliability of the analytical results.

-Several other commonly observed compounds were also detected, such as methylene chloride and styrene at low levels.
-When these contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "non-detects" (see Section 9.4).
-No contamination was detected in the FRBs during 2022.
-The results from blank samples collected during 2022 did not indicate any significant impact on the quality of the results.
+Several other commonly observed compounds were also detected at low levels.
+When contaminants are detected, validation or verification procedures are used, where applicable, to qualify the associated data as "non-detects" (see Section 9.4).
+No contamination was detected in the FRBs during 2023.
+The results from blank samples collected during 2023 did not indicate any significant impact on the quality of the results.

-Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (EPA 2012, 2013).
-For example, in the groundwater monitoring program, duplicates are collected for five percent of the total number of samples collected for a project per sampling round.
+Field duplicate samples are analyzed to check the reproducibility of sampling and analytical results, based on EPA Region II guidelines (USEPA 2000).
+For example, in the groundwater monitoring program, duplicates are collected for 5% of the total number of samples collected for a project per sampling round.

-During 2022, a total of 40 duplicate samples were collected for non-radiological analyses and

-40 duplicates were collected for radiologic analyses.
+During 2023, a total of 126 duplicate samples were collected for non-radiological analyses and 79 duplicates were collected for radiologic analyses.
 Not all parameters were analyzed in every duplicate.
 The parameters in each duplicate were consistent with those required for the specific program the duplicate was monitoring.
-Of the 1,677 non-radiologic parameters analyzed, 51 parameters (three percent) were above 50 percent Relative Percent Difference.
-For the radiologic parameters, 23 of the 202 parameters (11 percent) failed to meet criteria.
+Of the 7,073 non-radiologic parameters analyzed, 65 parameters (less than 1%) were above 50% Relative Percent Difference (RPD).
+For the radiologic parameters, 25 of the 320 parameters (8%) failed to meet criteria.
 These results are indicative of analytical method consistency within the laboratory, and that consistency within the sample collection process results in valid, reproducible data.